-Without significant or well-known Christmas markets, Amsterdam is not a typical Christmas time tourist destination.
+Amsterdam is not a typical Christmas-time tourist destination without significant or well-known Christmas markets.
 Even though Amsterdam is not a holiday season favorite, tourism does pick up a little through the month.
-Also, local events, like Sinterklaas, do attract lots of (mostly Dutch) people.
-In general, December in Amsterdam is not as busy as in cities like Berlin or Paris.
-Except if you try shopping in the Bijenkorf department store on Dam Square the days before Christmas.
+Also, local events, like Sinterklaas, attract many (primarily Dutch) people.
+December in Amsterdam is generally not as busy as in cities like Berlin or Paris.
+Except if you try shopping in the Bijenkorf department store on Dam Square on the days before Christmas.
 That would be a wrong decision as the store will be super crowded.

 Amsterdam weather throughout the year

 Due to its geographical location near the sea, The Netherlands has a mild sea climate.
 Weather throughout the year is not extreme, with relatively warm winters and bearable summer temperatures.
 Due to Amsterdam’s proximity to the sea, the country knows lots of wind and rain.
 If wind and rain are a combined force, the mild temperatures do not matter anymore: they will feel freezing.

 December to February are the winter months in Amsterdam.

 The calendar year in the Netherlands starts with cold and wet winter weather.
 Although pictures of frozen canals in Amsterdam are world-famous, it is very unusual for the city to get so cold.
 The average temperature drops to an average of just above freezing point.
 However, the temperature is not what makes Amsterdam feel so cold during these winter months.
 It is a combination of wind and rain.
 On average, it rains on 12 out of 30 days in January.
 February is slightly less wet with rain on ten days on average.
 Only if the rain turns into snow and the wind calms down, the lower temperatures become bearable.